KennedyClouds/OSCRE/README.md

 ![banner](https://github.com/KennedyClouds/OSCRE/blob/main/images/OSCRE_banner.png)

 Welcome to OSCRE!
-This platform is motivated by the need for open, affordable, and upgradeable/adaptable instrumention to provide microphysical observations for science and educational goals.
+This platform is motivated by the need for open, affordable, and upgradeable/adaptable instrumentation to provide microphysical observations for science and educational goals.
 As the name implies, OSCRE was originally developed to image falling and blowing snow.
 Components of the system include:
 * Machine vision camera + lens
 * LED strobe light
 * Computer